 Higher Numbers Make Me Better

 For many of us, we have subscribed to the notion that the higher the number, the louder the praise, the better we are.

 Sometimes our calculations involve smiles, thumbs up, and hearts.
 But all too often, we can measure areas of disappointment and loss, too.
 You see, we can actually measure things that we have no business tallying.

 As the tick-marks grow, one way or another, we make the attempt to figure out where we land on this stick (and in this life) and in doing so, miss the mark altogether.

-A couple weeks ago, I had the privilege of joining a group of women for a day of pressing deeper into what it means to truly, wholeheartedly follow hard after Jesus.
+A couple of weeks ago, I had the privilege of joining a group of women for a day of pressing deeper into what it means to truly, wholeheartedly follow hard after Jesus.
 It was a wonderful day of sharing, laughing, crying, and worshiping together.
-As I leaned in to a particular speaker and her quietly spoken message, I found myself lost within a question…
+As I leaned into a particular speaker and her quietly spoken message, I found myself lost within a question…

 “What are the measuring sticks that you are using in your life?”